Operation Autumn '94

-The Operation Autumn '94 (in Bosnian: Operacija Jesen '94), also called the Second Mitrovdan offensive (in Serbian Latin: Druga mitrovdanska ofanziva; in Serbian Cyrillic: Друга митровданска офанзива) was an operation carried out by the ARBiH against the VRS during the Bosnian War, with the goal of taking control over Podvelež and Velež, south-east of Mostar.
+The Operation Autumn '94 (in Operacija Jesen '94) was an operation carried out by the ARBiH against the VRS during the Bosnian War, with the goal of taking control over Podvelež and Velež, south-east of Mostar.

 Background

-Throughout 1994, Bosniak forces in Herzegovina directed their attacks on the Herzegovina Corps of the Army of Republika Srpska during the Siege of Mostar.
-Since the Bosniak army lacked armored vehicles and large-calibre weapons but was far more numerous in infantry, the ARBiH developed the doctrine of inserting large sabotage groups into the rear of the VRS.
-After the October unsuccessful attacks on Konjic, which was defended by the 2nd Herzegovina Brigade of the VRS, the ARBiH shifted its focus to the Mostar–Nevesinje direction, launching the operation codenamed Autumn '94.
-However, the operation was planned poorly and the VRS already knew about it, so they inserted some defences.
+Following the Washington Agreement in early 1994, ARBiH forces in Herzegovina (the 4th Corps) were able to redirect their attacks against the Army of Republika Srpska's Herzegovina Corps along the Mostar front.
+Because the ARBiH lacked armored vehicles and large-caliber weapons but held a significant numerical advantage in infantry, they developed a military doctrine relying on the insertion of large sabotage groups behind VRS lines.
+After the unsuccessful Operation Jezero '94 in October, aimed at VRS positions surrounding Konjic and defended by the VRS 2nd Herzegovina Brigade, the ARBiH shifted its focus to the Mostar-Nevesinje direction, launching Operation Autumn '94.
+However, the operation suffered from poor planning, and the VRS had already anticipated the attack, allowing them to heavily fortify their defensive positions.

-Operation Autumn '94
+Offensive

-The ARBiH began preparing the attack by inserting 1,000 saboteurs, part of the Black Swans unit, behind the lines of the VRS 8th Motorized Brigade on November 9.
+The ARBiH began preparing the attack by inserting 1,000 saboteurs, including elements of the Black Swans unit, behind the lines of the VRS 8th Motorized Brigade on November 9.
 Part of the saboteurs were already found by a group of about 20 fighters in the area of Bruska on that same evening.
 During the following clashes, 113 fighters of the second battalion of the 41st Mostar Brigade of the ARBiH were encircled, and then captured after the commander of the 8th Motorized Brigade Zoran Purkovic ordered a circular defense and increased vigilance.
 The following night, more saboteurs continued to insert, but they were met with fierce fire by the Serbian fighters.
 The battle broke out on November 11, when the ARBiH launched a frontal attack, but the VRS fighters defended all positions, especially in the village of Banjdol.
 By the end of the day, the ARBiH began to retreat, while minor skirmishes with broken Bosniak groups continued in the following days, that were all repelled.